UnosquareCOE/graduate-challenge/README.md

 This task is to complete a HTTP RESTful API for a Hangman game.
 The API should allow players to create and retrieve a game, along with modifying the game's state by guessing letters.
 The development of the API has been started but the logic to make a guess is pending.

-The API can be developed with C# (using .NET 6), Java (version 17), Javascript (version 18) or Python (3.11.x) and the codebase should be available through a public Github repository.
+The API can be developed with C# (using .NET 6), Java (version 17), Javascript (node version 18) or Python (version 3.11.x) and the codebase should be available through a public Github repository.

+The objective with the challenge isn't to necessarly get everything completely correct, there are objectives but the important aspects are to check you can read through requirements, understand the problem, review existing applications, configure your development environment and use github.

 ## Recommended approach: